Lawsuit: Microsoft manager-turned-motorcycle dealer’s firms owed millions of dollars on new bikes

 Earlier this month, VW Credit received several indications that NobleRush was in trouble, according to the lawsuit.

-The finance company was “informed by a third party that Borrowers, or their affiliates, were considering, or had already filed for, bankruptcy protection,” according to the lawsuit, and that, “at the same time, [Crow and his companies] “had failed to make payments to [VW Credit] when due.”
+The finance company was “informed by a third party that Borrowers, or their affiliates, were considering, or had already filed for, bankruptcy protection,” according to the lawsuit, and that, “at the same time, [Crow and his companies] had failed to make payments to [VW Credit] when due.”

 VW Credit “also received a letter from another lender indicating that it was liquidating its collateral owned by Bellemoto.”